medusajs/medusa/docs/content/advanced/backend/subscribers/create-subscriber.md

 # Create a Subscriber

-In this document, you’ll learn how you create a subscriber in your Medusa server that listens to events to perform an action.
+In this document, you’ll learn how you create a Subscriber in your Medusa server that listens to events to perform an action.

 ## Overview